Tech

-How to Mitigate UDP Flood Attacks: Complete DDOS Protection Guide Against ICMP and DOS Threats
+How to Prevent UDP Flood Attack: Complete Network Protection Guide

-What is a UDP Flood Attack and How Does a UDP Flood Work?
+What is a UDP Flood Attack and How Does UDP Flood Work?

 When a udp packet is received, the system processes the packet to determine if applications listen on specific port numbers.
 If no service exists, the system responds with icmp “Destination Unreachable” messages via internet control message protocol, consuming processing power and bandwidth.
 This udp flood is a type of denial-of-service attack that can generate thousands of packets per second.